Tecnativa/doodba/README.md

 When putting code here, you can either:

 - Use [`repos.yaml`][], that will fill anything at build time.
+  - This file will be environment variable expanded before use.
 - Directly copy all there.

 Recommendation: use [`repos.yaml`][] for everything except for [`private`][],